WHEN DESIGNING A SOLAR POWERED BOAT IT IS DOUBLY IMPORTANT TO SIZE THE PROPULSION SYSTEM. The major components that need to be considered are:

 The other major challenge is panel design.
 How do you increase panel area and get as much of it facing the sun when the sun moves relative to the route, and of course keep the boat stable in all seas.
 We wanted at least 2 kilowatts per ton of vessel mass and can comfortably achieve that.

-This project represents a unique opportunity for any global company with eco friendly ambitions.
-If this is of interest to you please let Blueplanet Productions know using the contact details below.
 See the breathtaking video of PlanetSolar below to get a handle on the sort of publicity that Solarnavigator can generate.

 Planet Solar Utube &

 On the 4th of May 2012 the theory was proven to be correct by Raphael Domjan and his superb boat the Turanor Planetsolar, thanks to generous sponsorship by Candido Swiss watches and Immosolar, leaders in the field of solar energy management.

 Now the benchmark has been set, it will undoubtedly inspire others.
 As with so many things once a pioneer has shown the way, inevitably, the record stands like mountain to be scaled.

 March 2012 the PlanetSolar in the Suez Canal

 This website is copyright © 1991- 2021 Electrick Publications.
 All rights reserved.
 The bird logo and names Solar Navigator and Blueplanet Ecostar are trademarks ™.
 The Blueplanet vehicle configuration is registered ®.
 All other trademarks hereby acknowledged and please note that this project should not be confused with the Australian: 'World Solar Challenge'™which is a superb road vehicle endurance race from Darwin to Adelaide.